toyobayashi/emnapi-docs/src/guide/error-handling.md

 To tell node-addon-api disable C++ exception, you should predefine `NAPI_DISABLE_CPP_EXCEPTIONS`.

-If you decide to use node-addon-api without C++ exceptions enabled, please consider enabling node-addon-api safe API type guards by predefining `NODE_ADDON_API_ENABLE_MAYBE` to ensure the proper exception handling pattern.

 The `Napi::Error` is a persistent reference to a JavaScript error object.
 Use of this class depends on whether C++ exceptions are enabled at compile time.

-If C++ exceptions are enabled (for more info see: Setup), then the `Napi::Error` class extends `std::exception` and enables integrated error-handling for C++ exceptions and JavaScript exceptions.
+If C++ exceptions are enabled, then the `Napi::Error` class extends `std::exception` and enables integrated error-handling for C++ exceptions and JavaScript exceptions.

 The following sections explain the approach for each case: